Karndeep-UCSD/Wavelet-Optimization-for-Time-Series-Classification/README.md

      <dt> Beat Based </dt>
      <dd>- Beats from all patients are randomly split into testing and training set. </dd>
    </dl>
-   Below are the parameters and accuracy of a particular particle as the optimization progresses.
-It demonstrates how the algorithm is able to move towards maximal classification accuracy.
+   Below are the parameters and accuracy of an example particle with respect to time as the optimization progresses.

   <p align="center">
     <img src="images/500_optim_StepSize1.gif" width="500" height="400">